Ever walked away from a conversation thinking, “Why on earth did I say that?”

 One trick that I’ve been playing with lately is breathing.
 (I’m working on it, but am certainly a long way from mastery.)
 Before reacting in any situation, I take a breath, and let it out slowly.
 This can give me time and space from my default, automatic responses.
 It allows me to respond as my conscious adult (from the front seat), rather than my frantic five-year-old (in the back seat).

 A key part of responsibility, of owning our responses, is

 - noticing when our reactions have gotten the best of us

 - promptly admitting our wrong-doing

 - making amends

 This is true especially with our kids.
 How powerful (and often difficult) to admit our humanness and help the next generation learn to manage even more effectively.

 Finding compassion for others in our lives going through this reactive cycle is another piece of the puzzle.
-It’s much more likely that your husband’s inner five-year old is arguing with you, than is his conscious adult.
+It’s much more likely that your husband’s inner five-year-old is arguing with you, not his conscious adult.
 Think about understanding and accepting all parts of each other.
 Decide that you are willing to be the grown-up in a situation, and call a time out until the real you (or him) can come back to the table.

 When you become aware of your tendencies, and start responding more consciously, you can stop reacting to your kids.
 You’ll begin to notice a world of changes in all aspects of your relationships and your family dynamic.